Jones-peter/AutoCAD/README.md

 ## Overview

-The `AutoCADlib` module provides a comprehensive interface for interacting with AutoCAD through Python.
+The `AutoCAD` module provides a comprehensive interface for interacting with AutoCAD through Python.
 It leverages the COM client to automate tasks within AutoCAD, allowing for efficient manipulation of drawings and objects.

 ## Features